Research Areas

 Ongoing Projects

-Energy Infrastructures in Nineteenth-Century Periodical (more info to follow)
+Energy Infrastructures in the Nineteenth-Century Periodical Press (Post-Doc / Habilitation)

-Borders and the Environment in the Scottish Literary Imagination (PhD)
+Borders and the Environment in the Scottish Literary Imagination (Book Project, Bloomsbury)

-My dissertation aims to discover what potential vantage points and/or trajectories Scottish literature can offer for the revaluation of dominant frameworks underlying the relationship between borders and the environment as well as the parameters used to define both bordering processes and the environment.
-You can find out more about it here.
+Based on my PhD research, my book considers the potential vantage points and/or trajectories Scottish literature can offer for the revaluation of dominant frameworks underlying the relationship between borders and the environment as well as the parameters used to define both bordering processes and the environment.
+You can find out more about the PhD project here.

 Other Projects